 Types of Business Risk Management

 Strategic risk is a source of loss that might arise from unsuccessful business planning.
-Therefore, your company’s strategy becoming less effective and as a consequence, struggles to meet its goals.
+Hence, your company’s strategy becomes less effective and as a consequence, struggles to meet its goals.

 A strategic risk could be a result of changes in customer demand, tough competition, or technological changes.

 Xerox became famous for its development of laser printing which was a strategic risk to Xerox’s position.
 Indeed, it was able to change its business model and adapt to the new technology.